Bhairab Upazila: Administration

-Bhairab was declared as a Thana in 1906.
-Later, the thana was turned into present-day Bhairab Upazila in 1983.
+Bhairab was declared a Thana in 1906.
+Later, the thana was turned into the present-day Bhairab Upazila in 1983.

 Bhairab Upazila is divided into Bhairab Municipality and seven union parishads: Aganagar, Gazaria, Kalika Prashad, Sadakpur, Shibpur, Shimulkandi, and Sreenagar.
 The union parishads are subdivided into 32 mauzas and 84 villages.
+Notably, Chagaiya stands out as one of the largest and most prominent villages in the region.
+Additionally, Chagaiya serves as the headquarters of Aganagar Union.

 Bhairab Municipality is subdivided into 12 wards and 29 mahallas.

 Education

-There are five colleges in the Upazila.
-They include three honors-level ones: Government Zillur Rahman Mohila College, Hazi Asmat College, founded in 1947, and Rafiqul Islam Girls' College (1987), Shahidullah Kaiser College (2010).
+There are six colleges in the Upazila.
+They include three honors-level ones: Government Zillur Rahman Mohila College, Hazi Asmat Government College, founded in 1947, and Rafiqul Islam Girls' College (1987), Shahidullah Kaiser College (2010), Z. Rahman Premier Bank School and College (2013).